michaelskarotl/michaelskarotl/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on a developing Subworkflows for the rna-onco and myb-exon-detection pipelines
+- 🔭 I’m currently supporting the evaluation of the Nova-seq X series.
 - 🌱 I’m currently deploying my pipelines in Nexflow.
-I am looking to learn more about pipeline orchestration
+- 📚 I am currently learning more about orchestration.
-- 👯 I’m looking to collaborate on: NA for now.
+- 🚜 The RNA is designing a new variant calling pipeline.
 - 📫 How to reach me: michael.skaro@tempus.com or Slack me: Michael.Skaro